-In America, felony charges are accompanied with some of most serious penalties.
+In America, felony charges are accompanied by some of the most serious penalties.
 Pennsylvania is no exception and any felony charge can permanently derail your future outlooks.
 Aside from murder charges, felony charges are the most serious form of punishment the state offers.
 In Pennsylvania, felonies are classified in the third, second, and first degree.
 Felony charges can result in years of imprisonment and tens of thousands of dollars in fines.

 Felony Classifications in Pennsylvania